 You’ll then need to edit the query results using the Data Pipeline.
 Click + Add Transformation below your Dataset and choose Edit Column or Add Column (if you’d like to keep the original data as part of the chart).
 Here, we’ll choose Add Column.

-Give your new column a name, select Running total from the Formula Type dropdown, and select the column you’d like to be used as the input column for the running total.
+Give your new column a name, select Running total as the Formula Type then select the column you’d like to be used as the input column for the running total.
+For this example, we’d select Total sum of Amount.
 Click Apply & Close once completed.

 Running total by group